-In line with our initial thoughts on duration, we propose to set a Price Control for a period of four years from 1 April 2025 to 31 March 2029.
+The Price Control period will be set for four years from 1 April 2025 to 31 March 2029.
 This will reduce the regulatory burden of shorter Price Controls on both the company and the regulator.
 It will also allow for a period of stability as the electricity sector develops to support decarbonisation of the economy.